john-s-butler-dit/Maths-in-the-Wild/index.md

 let us explore the world.
 Nicole combines her knowledge of mathematics and the oceans to understand the natural world.
 The workshops were initially written for the [TU Dublin Access and Outreach programme](https://www.tudublin.ie/connect/access-outreach/).

 <blockquote>
 For teachers: Each workshop on this site is self-contained and ready to use.
 You'll find a lesson plan, presentation slides, a student worksheet with solutions, and a multiple choice quiz.
 Workshops are designed to run in a double class period (60–90 minutes) and require no specialist equipment beyond a projector.
 Download the lesson plan first to see exactly what's involved.
-There are two worksheets
+There are two worksheets a long one and a two page one that is more appropriate for a students below transition year.

 </blockquote>